How Churches can Overcome a Toxic Culture-

 These things rarely (if ever) just happen.

-They happen when we ask God to show us the drift in our lives, our churches and our ministries.
+They happen when we ask God to show us the drift in our lives, our churches and our ministries (Hebrews 2:1).
 In order to see the drift we must pray daily for wisdom and self-awareness.
 We have to ask God to give us a heart that’s willing to see the problems in our lives and ministries and our role in those problems.

 Most critically, we must be willing to do what we did at first (Jeremiah 17:9-10).
 We have to fight to go back to that childlike state of spiritual existence where Jesus was our everything and our obedience was a gift we joyfully gave Him.

-The Five Biggest Spiritual Lies of our Generation-
+The Five Biggest Spiritual Lies of our Time-

 You will know how people ought to conduct themselves in Gods household, which is the church of the living God, the pillar and foundation of the truth– 1st Timothy 3:15 NIV

-Every generation of Christians has made its own unique set of mistakes.
+Every generation of Christians has made its own unique set of blunders.

 The church in the 1980’s was filled with dramatic personal “testimonies”.
 Many of which turned out to be crazy-town lies.
 The church in the 1990’s became consumed with end times prophecy.
-The unbalanced teaching and lack of humility regarding what we actually know about the end-times left some Christians looking a bit nut-joby.
-The late 1990’s and 2000’s birthed the well-intended but tragically misguided purity movement.
-It inadvertently drove Christian dating completely underground and left a whole generation of young people feeling an unhealthy level of shame simply for having natural and entirely normal sexual desires.
+The unbalanced teaching and lack of humility regarding what we actually know about the end-times lost the church credibility and left some Christians looking more than a bit nut-joby.
+The late 1990’s and 2000’s birthed the well-intentioned but tragically misguided purity movement.
+That short-sighted movement inadvertently drove Christian dating completely underground and left a whole generation of young people feeling an unhealthy level of shame simply for having natural and entirely normal sexual desires.

 Sigh.

 It is critical we understand the spiritual and doctrinal errors of our generation will have a greater impact than those of past generations.
 Not because we are inherently more important or special than past generations.
 We’re not.
-But because technology has given humanity the ability to spread bad ideas, misinformation, and wrong thinking faster than ever before.
+Our errors will be more impactful because technology has given humanity the ability to spread bad ideas, misinformation, and wrong thinking faster than ever before.
 This is why the church today is having such a tough time reaching the lost.
 Thanks to advances in technology the spiritual errors and excesses of the 1980’s, 1990’s and 2000’s had a much deeper reach into the culture than the errors and excesses of previous generations.
-Following are five the most dangerous lies Christians are believing and spreading right now.
+Following are five the most dangerous lies Christians are believing and spreading at this time:

 I can be a Christian and reject everything the Bible teaches-